JieHE-2020/DeepSTL/README.md

 The contents in this repository are consistent with the artifact in figshare, except that a virtual machine is not included in the following folder:
 /Archive/material/VM.

-The presentation slides (long version) are upload.
+The presentation slides (long version) are uploaded.
 The corresponding video link is:

 https://youtu.be/NbI9YxFCQj0